 The immune system is a double-edged sword.
 Its role is to react appropriately to infectious agents and harmful invaders, but unfortunately, exposure to certain foods and chemicals may trigger chronic activation of the immune system.
 This chronic activation of the immune system is implicated in many medical conditions such as chronic fatigue, obesity, skin disorders, migraines, digestive problems, achy joints and autoimmune disease.
-ALCAT is a simple blood test that measures the changes in size and volume of white blood cells in response to ex vivo challenges with food, chemicals and various environmental stimuli.
-ALCAT is more sensitive than the standard immunoglobulin test which rely on only one immune pathway. (read the informative 4 articles below at your leisure)
+We use a simple blood test that measures the changes in size and volume of white blood cells in response to ex vivo challenges with food, chemicals and various environmental stimuli.

 Hormone activities have a profound effect on nervous system and immune function.
 Hormone imbalances can lead to many symptoms including insomnia, fatigue, anxiety, hot flashes, emotional ability, acne, skin problems, infertility, depression, headaches, weight gain and sexual dysfunction.
 Salivary hormonal testing is utilized to assess baseline hormone levels. (see BIOIDENTICAL HORMONES section for more detail about hormones).